 Queen’s Park continued to have difficulty finding clubs to play against but managed to arrange four matches in 1870.
 The first of these games was against Airdrie FC at the Queen’s Park Recreation Ground on Thursday 23 June 1870.
-Airdrie, affectionately known as the Hammer Drivers, were a side composed of players with Irish connections.
+Airdrie, affectionately known as the Hammer Drivers, was a side composed predominantly of players with Irish connections.
 The game was 14-a-side and was watched by a “large and respectable assemblage of spectators”.
 Queen’s won 4-0 with goals from J Carson, W Wotherspoon, J Broadfoot and James Smith.

 A return match with Airdrie took place on the afternoon of Tuesday 20 September in the

 won by three touches taken by James Smith and David Wotherspoon (2).
 The Airdrie players were jubilant at running

 Queen’s so close.
 The Advertiser for Airdrie, Coatbridge, Bathgate and Wishaw reported - “At the close both

 clubs adjourned for refreshments, and a very social evening was spent with

 songs, recitations, etc. – the ultimate good feeling prevailing.”
 Public